enesduran/smpl_aug/core/simkinect/README.md

 Note: we base our implementation on [SimKinect](https://github.com/ankurhanda/simkinect/).
-Please respect their licence and consider citing their paper if you use our code.
+Please respect their license and consider citing their paper if you use our code.